 Biggie/Tupac aside, Compton Street Legend is highly entertaining, with a number of fascinating anecdotes peppered throughout its pages.
 One minute, Keffe D is bemoaning the modern family unit (“Gang members back then had to be undercover.
 You might be big and bad on the streets, but when you got home, you changed up because mom and dad were in the house and they didn’t play.
 These new street dudes are growing up in homes without both parents, that’s why they’re all fucked up and don’t have any respect.”) and the next, bragging that “cooking PCP is one of those ancient hood secrets that only niggas from Compton and Watts know how to do.”

 A word on Unsolved, the ten-part Netflix series based on Kading’s book: it’s… decent.
 Which is to say, it’s a fairly accurate adaptation of the source material, with Josh Duhamel credibly stepping into the lead detective’s boots and doppelgängers of Biggie and Pac playing the larger-than-life rappers.
 Neither actor quite captures the charisma of his character but that was always going to be a tall order.
-One thing the show does well is flip between the original late 90s murder investigation led by Russell Poole, who convinced himself the LAPD were complicit in the Biggie hit, and the taskforce led by Kading a decade later.
+One thing the show does well is flip between the original late 90s murder investigation led by Russell Poole, who ran into roadblock after roadblock while pursuing an unpopular theory, and the taskforce led by Kading a decade later.
 Personally, I feel that the series would’ve benefited immensely if Netflix had licensed Tupac and Biggie’s music.
 The actor playing Suge Knight is also laughably wooden.
 But overall, I enjoyed it.
 Unsolved is a solid companion piece to Kading’s book, and Jimmi Simpson steals the show as the overwrought Detective Poole.